OmegaAOL/Firefox-3-Theme-NEW/README.md

 If this has problems, you should ideally create a new profile.

+If you are going to install this theme on a Firefox installation newer than 128ESR, I would **highly** recommend you to disable Firefox auto-updates.
+Search for them in Settings.

 # Requirements

 **YOU MUST HAVE FIREFOX 89 OR ABOVE!!!**